 • Smart golf course management improves scores by focusing on planning, decision-making, and risk control.

-• Understanding course layout, hazards, and weather conditions boosts strategic play for birdie chances.
+• Understanding course layout, hazards, and weather conditions supports strategic play and better birdie chances.

-• Technology like GPS systems and data analytics enhances precision, tracks stats, and sharpens strategy.
+• Technology such as GPS systems and data analytics improves precision, tracks stats, and sharpens strategy.

-• Good tee shots set up easy approach shots; proper club choices avoid trouble early in the game.
+• Good tee shots set up easier approach shots; sound club choices keep you out of trouble early in the game.

-• Short game skills like chipping and precise putting are key to turning close-range opportunities into lower strokes.
+• Short-game skills like chipping and precise putting turn close-range opportunities into lower scores.

 Core Principles of Golf Course Management